One of the most exciting phases of pregnancy is finding out the sex of your baby and...

 As a young adult things were relatively under control without any particular treatment.
 I would use the usual over-the-counter face washes and toners intended to treat mild acne, and my face would alternate between oily and dry on a daily basis.
 I would only use non-comedogenic (not pore clogging) moisturizers, and be careful about washing my hands well before applying them to my face.
 In my twenties things weren't so bad, and I kept up consistent routines and was able to stay off of the harsher treatments like benzoyl peroxide and Retin-A.

 As a scientist, I would read all of the current dermatology literature related to the prevention and treatment of acne, and was consistently disappointed with the progress.
-So I went back onto some prescription medications, including Retin-A microgel.
-My pores seemed larger and more oily than ever, and though the frequency of my pimples and cysts had decreased, they were not completely eliminated.
+So I went back onto some medications, but my pores seemed larger and more oily than ever, and though the frequency of my pimples and cysts had decreased, they were not completely eliminated.

 - Stress reduction.
 Stress is a huge culprit with pregnancy acne, and your body releases a ton of hormones when it's stressed.
 These interact with all the pregnancy hormones and can wreak havoc on your skin.
 I know it sounds cliché, but you need to take some time for yourself and relax.
 Try yoga, focused breathing, walking in nature, and light exercise.
 The goal is to help lower stress, so do what relaxes you!